terrynoya/UFlexDoc/Intro.md

 1. define rowNum and colNum and use BeginVertical and BeginHorizontal api to layout first 12 element
 2. begin addition row for the last single element
-3. get total width of the last line,calumate the empty space pixel value to fill the last one row
+3. get total width of the last line,calculate the empty space pixel value to fill the last one row

 ```csharp
 int rowNum = 3;